outbreak-info/muninn/readme.md

 ### Schema Updates

 - ~~Make changes to add alleles table and change relationships~~
-- Figure out what data we're using to identify mutations.
+- Figure out what data we're using to identify alleles.
+- Consider splitting off the AA part of the alleles

 ### Python Work

 - ~~Update the nucleotides enum to allow for all the iupac values~~
 - Drop the enum for region, it can just be text
   - I think we acually want to revisit this.
 I think it might be a lot faster to select by an integer than by a string.
-- Figure out how to automate the IntEnums in alembic migrations
+- ~~Figure out how to automate the IntEnums in alembic migrations~~
+- Look into extensions to alembic
+-
 ### Deployment Stuff

 - Get pg 16 installed on kenny